aridjayarecipes/cutesrecipes.web.app/content/post/2342-how-to-prepare-speedy-chana-chaat.md

 1. Ab thora garha hojy to potato b add krdy aur chulha bnd krdy chopd onion hara dhanya podena sy garnish kry mazedaar channa chaat ready hy

 Add the lemon juice, chopped chillies, ground cumin, chilli powder and chaat masala.
 For this kala chana chaat, I boiled the black chickpeas in my instant pot.
 I soaked them overnight This Kala Chana Chaat tastes best when chilled for few hours.
 That gives time for the flavors to mix in.
-Chana Chaat Recipe is a light and refreshing salad that&#39;s perfect for summers.
+Chana Chaat Recipe is a light and refreshing salad that's perfect for summers.

 So that's going to wrap this up with this special food chana chaat recipe.
 Thanks so much for your time.
 I am confident that you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!